ChrisDuffley/stationPlaylist/addonuserguide.md

 The commands in SPL mode are as follows:

-* Two finger flick right: open alarms settings.
+* Two finger flick right: open alarms settings
-* Two finger flick left: open add-on settings.
+* Two finger flick left: open add-on settings
-* Two finger flick up: announces broadcaster time.
+* Two finger flick up: announces broadcaster time
-* Two finger flick down: announces remaining time for the currently playing track.
+* Two finger flick down: announces remaining time for the currently playing track

 Note: When you switch away from Studio, you'll be placed in object touch mode.